lubusIN/wp-theme-support/CONTRIBUTING.md

 **Contribution Guide**
 ----------------------

-This page contains guidelines for contributing 'WP Theme Support'.
+This page contains guidelines for contributing 'Theme Support'.
 Please review these guidelines before submitting any pull requests to this package.

 ***Pull Requests***